Loading...

 Federal Employment (USAJobs): Create your USAJobs profile immediately — don't wait until you separate.
 Use the "Veterans" filter.
 Key agencies for NDs: USACE, NAVSEA/SUPSALV, NAVFAC, Bureau of Reclamation, NOAA, and EPA.
 Federal resumes are 2 pages max — not the 4-6 page myth you'll see online.
 Build yours here.

 Veteran Networking: American Corporate Partners (ACP) provides free mentorship from corporate executives — you'll get paired with someone in your target industry.
-Hire Heroes USA offers free career coaching and resume review.
-Both are legitimate and free for veterans.
+ACP is legitimate and completely free for veterans.

 Education Benefits: Don't sleep on your GI Bill for professional certifications.
 Many certification exam fees and prep courses are covered.
 Check with your local VA education office or use the GI Bill Comparison Tool to verify program approval.